Certified randomness in tight space: Appendix C: Protocols for randomness generation and expansion against classical and quantum side information

-Indeed, the compatibility assumption in Miller and Shi's security proof, which translates into the no-signalling assumption at the behaviour's level, is required only to bound the classical score for the game.
-We derived a new relaxed classical score with signalling $\sigma$ and can then use the same tools to lower-bound the min-entropy with that new score, which is, according to Propositions \ref{prop:scores} and \ref{prop:classicalScore}, the classical score in the absence of signalling increased by $\sigma (2^n-k)/2^n$.
+The bound~\eqref{eq:Bound} is derived from the security proof introduced in~\cite{MS2017Universal}.
+It is valid because the compatibility assumption in~\cite{MS2017Universal}, which translates into the no-signalling assumption at the behaviour's level, is required only to bound the distinguished score for the game.
+We derived a new relaxed distinguished score with signalling, $S_{C}^{\sigma}$, and can then use the tools of~\cite{MS2017Universal} to lower-bound the min-entropy with that new score.
+This score is, according to Propositions \ref{prop:SclBound} and \ref{prop:scores}, the classical score in the absence of signalling $S_{\mathrm{cl}}$ increased by $\sigma (2^n-k)/2^n$.
+An alternative way to present our protocol and the associated bound would be to test instead $c/ (q N)<\chi$ in Step.
+6 and to replace $S_{\mathrm{cl}}$ by $S_{C}^{\sigma}$ in Eq.~\eqref{eq:RateCurve} and~\eqref{eq:Delta}.
+The effect of signalling would then be visible in the expression of the bound rather than, as it is now, in the description of the protocol itself through the requirement on $\chi$.
+These two approaches are equivalent because what matters in the min-entropy bound if the difference $\chi-S_{\mathrm{cl}}$.